LONG ARTICLE! 35 – 45 minute read:

 Once you have established a glass schedule and decided on the type of resin, it is time to look at what type of glass job you want to do – clear or tinted.
 This choice is important because it will determine the kind of technique you will have to use in the process – freelap for clear glass jobs and cutlap for tinted ones.

-Freelap: As mentioned above, the freelap technique is used exclusively for clear glass jobs.
-In a freelap, you will saturate the fibreglass’ overlaps with the resin of choice and stick it onto the underside of the blank.
 Once the resin has cured, use an electric sander/polisher (see list of materials on Part I) to sand down the overlaps.
 Make sure the overlaps are even with the blank, but be extra careful not to sand too much and hit the foam.
 Flip the board and repeat the process.

-Cutlap: Conversely, the cutlap technique is only used when glassing the blank with pigmented or tinted resin.
+Conversely, the cutlap technique is only used when glassing the blank with pigmented or tinted resin.
 Before anything, grab some masking tape and tape off the bottom surface outline.
 Most people, depending on how they want the colouring, run a masking tape along the edge of the rail, but feel free to mask the entire bottom if you want.
-This sets a line for the lap, preventing the tinted fibreglass and drops of resin from touching and sticking to the underside of the surfboard.
-Once the resin has cured, cut the fibreglass along the tape line with a pair of shears and peel the tape off.
-Before repeating the process on the other side, grab the electric sander/polisher and buff the lap line so it is smooth and even with the blank.

-Surfboard Glassing Step-by-Step
+Surfboard Glassing Step by Step

 With theory and preparation out of the way, it is time to get glassing.
 But before you mix your resins and cut your sheets of fibreglass, we recommend you set up the workshop and tools so that nothing gets in your way in the process.
 For first-timers, it helps to write down the programme, as well as any measurements and specific guidelines you might forget.
-It might also be helpful to watch a video or two on glassing surfboards; that way you can have an even better idea of what the process should be like and will be able to study the technique of a more experienced glasser.
-Finally, make sure your protective gear is clean a handy in a designated spot – the more organised you are, the better!

 Now you’re ready to go…

-1. Laying and cutting the fibreglass
+1. Laying and Cutting the Fiberglass

-Always begin the glass job at the bottom of your surfboard.
-This means that, if you have chosen to add colour to the resin and do a cutlap you should tape off the deck first.
-Otherwise, lay the blank bottom-up on the stand, then stretch the sheet of fibreglass lengthwise, centring it as best as possible.
 If your glass schedule says you will be using only one layer of fibreglass, measure roughly 2 inches below the rail (so it reaches the underside of the board) and cut the outline with a pair of shears.
 If using two or more layers of fibreglass, cut the first layer approximately 1 inch away from outline, the second layer with the same 2 inches as mentioned above, and any subsequent layers slightly longer.
-If you have chosen different types of fibreglass cloth, make sure the heaviest one goes on first.
-A final and crucial note for this stage is to make what is known as “relief cuts” (usually in the shape of a “V”) along rounded sections and corners, particularly the nose and tail.
-This prevents any creases and/or wrinkles to form on the laps.

 2. Mixing the resin